-Clear and accurate records of all complaints will be kept for a minimum of 2 years.
+Clear and accurate records of all complaints will be kept up to 7 years.
 Please refer to the Durham County Council Privacy Statement

 Training for staff

 All officers who deal with complaints on behalf of the council will be given training and access to guidance on delivery of the complaints process.